 I’d suggest getting a Carver if you want something that’s in between a cruiser and surfskate.

-This is my go-to board when I need to skate more than a few blocks to check the surf.
+Though you can do sharp turns, it’s not as aggressive as other pivoting arm surfskates.
+Carver is my go-to choice when I need to skate more than a few blocks to check the surf.

 This is where I take everything apart and inspect the quality of the board.

-C7 Trucks vs CX Trucks
+Carver C7 vs CX vs C5

 Although there’s not a massive difference – either one you pick will probably be fine.